maevadevs/Learn-SQL-Server/1-dml-dql/05-joining-tables/01-joins-overview.md

 # Joins Overview

 - In RDBMS, data are distributed across multiple logical tables
-- For a complete set of data, we need to query multiple tables and join their columns together
+- To get complete sets of data, we need to query over multiple tables and join their columns together

 ## Inner Join Overview